Rho(D) immune globulin: History

 The first Rho(D) immune globulin treatment, RhoGAM, was introduced by Ortho Clinical Diagnostics, a subsidiary holding of Johnson & Johnson, and was first administered on May 29, 1968, to Marianne Cummins of Teaneck, New Jersey.
+The immunological theory for the treatment, and the method used to harvest antibody for the preparation of RhoGAM, were developed by William Pollack at Ortho.
+For this work, Dr. Pollack was given the Lasker Award in 1980, along with research colleagues John Gorman and Vincent Freda.

 In 1996, ZLB Bioplasma (part of CSL Behring) was approved to sell Rhophylac in Europe.
 Effectiveness was demonstrated in a clinical trial in 2003, and in 2004, Rhophylac was approved in the United States.